 Those who believe that it does not affect gave the following explanations; that the violence was justified, people were protecting their votes that had already been stolen, that the event was just an expression of frustration, otherwise the integrity of the elections had already been tainted before election day during the campaign period, they were exercising their constitutional right to protest against injustice, people were protesting against the partial ZEC and the rigging that had been done by ZANU PF and that the protest was not violent, but the response of the state by using the military made the protesters to get violent, people had been informed of foul play at the polling stations from their party agents.
-Those who said that it does affect gave the following explanations; violence cannot be justified at any given time, the protesters had no right to protest before the results were announced, the protesters acted on suspicions of rigging, not facts, the protests put ZEC under pressure to release results before they were fully prepared, the protesters first had to experience how those that had been voted in would deliver on promises then protest, they were impatient, they were irrational.
+Those who said that it does affect gave the following explanations; violence cannot be justified at any given time, the protesters had no right to protest before the results were announced, the protesters acted on suspicions of rigging, not facts, the protesters first had to experience how those that had been voted in would deliver on promises then protest, they were impatient, they were irrational.